 Frames 25-31 – Fine but see speed comments.

 SPEED: stay on frame 25 until the end of “given the chances calculated for these children by the formula” and then add in the existing recording “let’s watch this in action”.
 THEN show frames 25-30 in silence and possibly a bit quicker – PLEASE talk to Mike about getting all 18 of the future outcomes.

+Please supply Mike with hi res icons (photoshop/illustrator) so he can create icon arrays to match the charts.
+He needs the icons in separate layers from the backgrounds.

 FRAME 32: stay on here until end of “998 times out of a 1000”.
 Again add in the existing recording “again, let’s watch this in action”.